TahaEmad90/clothing-store-powerbi-dashboard/README.md

 These KPIs provide a high-level view of the company's sales performance:

-Total Sales
+-Total Sales
-Net Sales Last Month
+-Net Sales Last Month
-Net Sales Last Quarter
+-Net Sales Last Quarter
-Net Sales Last Year
+-Net Sales Last Year

 These metrics allow users to quickly compare current sales performance with previous time periods and understand the overall direction of the business.